-If your motorcycle does not have a preload adjuster for the front suspension, please study your owner’s manual and understand the procedure and limits for doing it.
+If your motorcycle does not have a preload adjuster for the front suspension, please refer to the owner’s manual and understand the procedure and limits for doing it.

 Some motorcycles provide a preload adjuster dial and you can turn it to vary the preload, while for others you may have to loosen the bolt on the threaded collar.
-Please study your owner’s manual before doing it.
+Please refer to your owner’s manual before doing it.

 You can lower the seat by reducing the preload, however, do not go beyond the adjustment allowed by the manufacturer.
-Because doing so will affect the handling of your motorcycle.
+Doing so will affect the handling of your motorcycle.

-Following issues can crop up if the adjustment of the sag is either overdone or not done correctly-
+Following issues can pop up if the adjustment of the sag is either overdone or not done correctly-

 - The clearance between the front tire and the fender is reduced and the tire can hit the fender when going on bumps and may lead to a crash.

 - Chances of the fender hitting the triple clamp.

 - Difficulty in steering at moderate and high speeds.